 Hootsuite also has a built in team collaboration feature called “Assignments”.
 There you can assign social media related tasks to team members.
-Once the task has been completed, users can resolve them.
-You can filter by name here to easily see the tasks that you own.
+Once the task is complete, users can resolve them.
+Filter by name here to easily see the tasks that you own.

 You can also manage your social media contacts straight from Hootsuite.
-You can follow, unfollow, mute, or block the people who follow you and the people you follow.
+Follow, unfollow, mute, or block the people who follow you and the people you follow.

 The Campaigns feature is a really convenient way to create contests and other social media campaigns like sweepstakes and photo competitions.

-With a range of ready-made campaigns to choose from, you can launch a mobile-ready and multi-network campaign in no time.
+Because there is a range of ready-made campaigns to choose from, you can launch a mobile-ready and multi-network campaign in no time.
 Simply choose the type of campaign you would like to run and customize as you see fit.
-Campaigns can be scaled as you need and users can also leverage the Hootsuite tech support team if they run into any trouble here.
+Scale campaigns as needed, and leverage the Hootsuite tech support team if you run into any trouble here.

 For more info on Hootsuite Campaigns check out these posts: